By: Sharon Aron Baron

 This month marks one year since two Coral Springs women were killed in a wrong-way crash on the Sawgrass Expressway, and since then, one father has been working to make highways safer for everyone.

 Last November 17, at 1:45 a.m.
-Marisa Catronio and Kaitlyn Ferrante, both 21, were driving on the Sawgrass Expressway towards Coral Ridge Drive when Kayla Mendoza, 20, illegally entered the exit ramp causing a head-on collision that killed them both.
+Marisa Catronio and Kaitlyn Ferrante, 21, were driving on the Sawgrass Expressway towards Coral Ridge Drive when Kayla Mendoza, 20, illegally entered the exit ramp, causing a head-on collision that killed them both.
 Mendoza survived.

 But it wasn’t easy getting them installed.
-Catronio, who is the CEO of Marisa’s way, spoke to 200 students from around the state, participated a summit in Tallahassee, then presented them to the State Legislature.
+Catronio, the CEO of Marisa’s way, spoke to 200 students from around the state, participated in a summit in Tallahassee, then presented them to the State Legislature.

-Catronio said that one of the signs installed on the Sawgrass even triggered on Halloween night which alerted FHP.
+Catronio said that one of the signs installed on the Sawgrass even triggered on Halloween night, alerting FHP.

-The organization is now offering several Coral Springs High School students a chance to win scholarships from Marisa’s Way.
+The organization is now offering several Coral Springs High School students a chance to win Marisa’s Way scholarships.

 “We knew right off the bat we’d do scholarships, but the most important thing we do are the talks about awareness and the highway safety devices,” said Catronio.